Victoria government logo

 2019

-Aunty Eunice Wright is a highly respected Gunditjmara Elder, activist and an important advocate for Stolen Generations survivors.
-She has dedicated her life to the community services sector and to advocating for human rights and rights relating to the care and wellbeing of Aboriginal children.
+Aunty Eunice Wright was a highly respected Gunditjmara Elder, activist and an important advocate for Stolen Generations survivors.
+She had dedicated her life to the community services sector and to advocating for human rights and rights relating to the care and wellbeing of Aboriginal children.

 Eunice’s mother was very sick in hospital with tuberculosis on the day authorities came to the house at Lake Condah and removed her and her siblings, Gloria and Ronnie.
 Her father was away working and earning money for the family, and the children were being cared for by family.
 Eunice and her siblings were taken to Heywood Police Station and locked up in the police cells for the night.
 The next morning, they appeared before a judge in the Heywood Court where many family members, including their Aunty Fanny and Uncle Angus, came to inform the court they were caring for the children.
 The court rejected their claim to have custody and sadly this was denied for all three children.